 If you are working in Estonia for a short period and do not have a residence permit or have not registered your right of residence, you can receive an ID number by contacting the Ministry of Interior Population facts department and filling in an application form or filling in the application form in an Estonian foreign representation.
 You will then receive notification of your ID number by post.
 You will have to present your ID number to your employer.
 Your employer will then forward all the necessary information to the EHIF, the Tax and Customs Board and the Social Insurance Board, so that you will have health insurance and other rights resulting from paid taxes.
 If you have not received an Estonian ID-number, you should get a private health insurance to have full coverage.

-Some people have the same rights as taxpayers, such as children and pregnant women from the 12th week of pregnancy.
+Some people have the same rights as taxpayers, such as children and pregnant women whose pregnancy has been established by a physician.

 There is no refund system in Estonia.
 Where the health service provider has a contract with the Estonian Health Insurance Fund, all costs are directly reimbursed to it by the Fund.
 The patient shall pay only the amount of own contribution.

 The EHIF pays for visits to doctors and hospital treatment, and covers part of the cost of some medicines.
-The EHIF covers the costs of medical treatment, apart from the own contribution amount for the fee for visiting medical specialists (3.2 Euros) and the hospital in-patient fee (1.6 Euros per day).
+The EHIF covers the costs of medical treatment, apart from the own contribution amount for the fee for visiting medical specialists (up to 5 EUR) and the hospital in-patient fee (up to 2.5 EUR per day).
 First aid in the event of emergencies is free of charge for everybody.

 The EHIF pays for: